PoCInnovation/Workshops/software/28.Gin/README.md

 ## Step 3: Authorization middleware and custom errors

 Having multiple endpoints is great, but sometimes we need a way to restrict access to logged in users for example.
-This is where a middleware comes into play :rocket:
+This is where a middleware comes into play 🚀

 Let's create an `Auth` middleware that will check if the user is authorized to access the endpoint.